ehildt/acap/README.md

 ## Whats in the box?

-Postman, Insomnia and Swagger OpenApi were yesterday! **ACAP** delivers a sleek, modern, and intuitive user interface, designed to effortlessly manage and organize your desired content.
+Postman, Insomnia and Swagger OpenApi were yesterday! **ACAP** delivers a sleek, modern, and intuitive user interface, designed to effortlessly manage and organize your content.
 With crisp content management and immediate processing, your experience is seamless and efficient.

 ### Own Your Content

-  - manage your content
+When creating and managing content, you can choose between a strict or lenient approach to describe its structure.
+Validation of your content using involves checking if a JSON schema matches the content. `ACAP` knows which content belongs to which schema by simply mapping the realm identifier.
+In simpler terms, if you create content with a realm value of **MY_REALM** and a schema that also has a realm value of **MY_REALM**, your content will be validated against that schema.
+The content itself is not bound to any particular structure or value.
+It even has the capability to fetch system variables when enabled, as long as the identified system variable matches the specified key.
+By default, this feature is disabled to ensure security.
+For a more comprehensive understanding of content and schema declarations, please refer to the [wiki]().

-  - content validation
+### Redis

-### Redis Cache
+Under the hood, `ACAP` utilizes [Redis](https://redis.io/docs/) for optimization.
+It efficiently updates the cache whenever the content is modified, except during the initial creation.
+If existing content is updated, the cache is also updated as long as the content is currently cached.
+When fetching the content, and if it already exists in the cache, the time-to-live (TTL) is reset.
+This approach minimizes unnecessary database I/O operations.
+Otherwise the content is fetched from the database and populated in the cache.

 ### Redis Publish Subscribe